 You can also determine your USDA Plant Hardiness Zone (see this USDA Plant Hardiness Zone Map), which can help you determine which plants will thrive in your area, and which plants will struggle.

-(This is also super useful for determining the types of perennial plants that will overwinter in your area.)
+This is also super useful for determining the types of perennial plants that will overwinter in your area.
+We’re in Zone 6b, while the Choy Division Farm is in Zone 6a.

 Leafy greens, for instance, generally like cooler temperatures, and may bolt (set seed) if you plant them too late and temperatures rise.
 Likewise, if you plant them too early, an overnight frost may kill tender young plants.